SimplQ/simplQ-frontend/README.md

 There are a ton of features being planned.
 So if you are considering contributing to this repository, please first discuss the change you wish to make via the issue tracker.
 Let's work together.

 This [readme](/simplq/readme.md) file details the file structure and tools used.
 Please go through it first.
+The frontend is being revamped heavily right now and the changes are being tested in this branch.
+We are following this [approach](https://github.com/SimplQ/simplQ-frontend/blob/new-frontend/simplq/readme.md) and implementing this new [design](https://xd.adobe.com/view/8d227f50-0d35-4319-63ad-ff4bad308415-fb13/).
+You can see the new frontend live [here](https://new.simplq.me/).